rhyslwells/Data-Archive/content/standardised/Gini Impurity.md

 ## Relationship to Other Metrics

-- Gini impurity is one of several [[Regression metrics]] used to evaluate the performance of decision trees, alongside others like entropy.
+- Gini impurity is one of several [[Regression Metrics]] used to evaluate the performance of decision trees, alongside others like entropy.

 ## Example